Piera Hudson: Career

 In November 2018 Hudson finished 26th in the World Cup slalom at Killington, Vermont, USA.
 As a result Hudson was the first New Zealand Alpine skier to score World Cup Points since Claudia Riegler in 2003.

 In December 2018 Hudson competed in eight Far East Cup races held at two different venues in China.
 Hudson won a Giant Slalom, and placed third in a Slalom at Wanlong Resort.
 She then won three consecutive races (one in Slalom, two in Giant Slalom) at Taiwoo Resort the following week.
 The three Giant Slalom victories are career best FIS Point results.
 Hudson finished 8th overall and 6th in Giant Slalom for the 2019 season in the Far East Cup.

+In June 2025, Hudson attempted to change nations, wanting to represent the United Arab Emirates from the 2025 season on.
+The request was formally denied, as Hudson was unable to provide proof that she had residency in the UAE as well as providing a passport.
+On 24 September 2025 the International Ski and Snowboard Federation (FIS) approved the nation change.